Find out about vaginal discharge, including what's normal, signs of a problem, what can cause unusual discharge and when to get medical advice.

 A leg ulcer is a long-lasting (chronic) sore on your leg or foot that takes more than four to six weeks to heal.

-Vaginal cancer is a rare type of cancer that begins in the vagina.
+Read about vaginal cancer, which is a rare type of cancer that begins in the vagina.

 Read about varicose eczema, a long-term skin condition that affects the lower legs and is common in people with varicose veins